Baroque Costumes To See In Vienna Austria

 Baroque Fashion in The Habsburg Empire

-The gentlemen usually dressed a wide flowing jacket, a linen shirt and waistcoat (justeaucorps), colourful silk stockings, wide knicker bockers bound under the knee (‘culottes’), and gaiters.
-Inthe early baroque, the waistcoast would be padded and pointed on the belly.
-They would shave their heads to comfortably wear white-powdered curly wigs, the ‘allonge’ wigs, topped by a cocked hat.
+As for the gentlemen they usually dressed a wide flowing jacket, a linen shirt and waistcoat (justeaucorps).
+Not to be missed were colourful silk stockings, wide knicker bockers bound under the knee (‘culottes’), and gaiters.
+In the early baroque, the waistcoast would be padded and pointed on the belly.
+Mostly, men would shave their heads to comfortably wear white-powdered curly wigs, the ‘allonge’ wigs, topped by a cocked hat.
 The buckled shoes would be stubbed, with medium heels.

 Where To See Baroque Costumes